-I for example was there during mid-August and we were the only ones buying tickets.
-In tourist season though, I have heard that people had to wait in long queues both while buying tickets and then at boarding point.
+I for example was there in mid-August and we were the only ones buying tickets.
+In tourist season though, I have heard that people had to wait in long queues both while buying tickets and then at the boarding point.

-Once you get on board, it will take about 10-12 minutes at most and you will arrive at the Kungdoor station; the end point of Phase 1.
+Once you get on board, it will take about 10-12 minutes at most and you will arrive at the Kungdoor station, the endpoint of Phase 1.
 Yes I know, it is too short but that is all there is to it.

-A lot of people and mostly families travel only till Phase 1 and go back from here.
+A lot of people and most families travel only till Phase 1 and go back from there.
 If you however want to go further then you board another Gondola to the top of nearby Apharwat peak.
 This is Phase 2.

-If you are a bit adventurous type, then you can trek to the nearby Alpather Lake; about 4-5 kilometers of walk away.
+If you are a bit adventurous type, then you can trek to the nearby Alpather Lake, about 4-5 kilometers of walk away.
 Do remember though that this is another steep climb and is a bit difficult.
-I have explained this trek in another post How to Plan a Trek to Alpather Lake.
+I have explained this trek in another post on How to Plan a Trek to Alpather Lake.

 This is the place where you catch a Gondola for Phase 2.
-As you can see, it is a different lift; but like the previous one, this one too remains moving while you will step inside.
+As you can see, it is a different lift but like the previous one, this one too remains moving while you will step inside.

 How to Plan Your Ride

 A better way of doing the trip would be that you come straight to Phase 2 from Gulmarg first.
 Walk around and enjoy the beauty at top of the mountain.
 Trek to Alpather lake if you wish to.

-Good to know information is that the end of Phase 2 is not really the top of Apharwat is again 5 kilometers of trekking towards Alpather Lake, to your right as you will notice in the first picture I posted on this page..
-Standing up here, you can see the actual line of Control and Pakistan administered Kashmir.
+The top of Apharwat is again 5 kilometers of trekking towards Alpather Lake, to your right as you will notice in the first picture I posted on this page.
+Standing up here, you can see the actual line of Control and Pakistan-administered Kashmir.

-Sitting in a small cabin at such great height with nothing beneath for several hundred feet is quite a thrill.
+Sitting in a small cabin at such a great height with nothing beneath for several hundred feet is quite a thrill.
 Views you get from the Gondola and then from Kungdoor and Apharwat will blow your mind away.

-Gulmarg Gondola Booking
+Gulmarg Gondola Online Booking

-Gulmarg Gondola Fare
+Gulmarg Gondola Ticket Price

-The fare of Gulmarg Gondola is different for both the phases.
-You will be buying from the same counter but in fact will receive two different tickets.
-Fare for Phase 1, from Gulmarg to Kungdoor, is Rs.
+The ticket price for Phase 1, from Gulmarg to Kungdoor, is Rs.
 740 per person.
-Fare for second phase, from Kungdoor to Apharwat peak is Rs.
+The fare for the second phase, from Kungdoor to Apharwat peak is Rs.
 950 per person.

 Gulmarg Gondola Opening Time

-During summer, Gondola ride for Phase 1 starts at 9 AM and at 10 AM for Phase 2.
-During winter season, the ride starts at 10 AM for Phase 1 and at 10:30 AM for Phase 2.
+During summer, the Gondola ride for Phase 1 starts at 9 AM and at 10 AM for Phase 2.
+During the winter season, the ride starts at 10 AM for Phase 1 and at 10:30 AM for Phase 2.